bruvellu/cephalic-furrow/3-text/furrow.md

 ## Table 1

 Table: Relative timing differences between the formation of the cephalic furrow (CF), mitotic domains (MD), and ectopic folds (EFs) in different mutant backgrounds.
-We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the time of each developmental event. {#tbl:gbtime}
+We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the moment of each developmental event. {#tbl:gbtime}

 |             | Zygosity | Event | TAG (min) | GBE (%)   | n  |
 | --------    | -------- | ----  | --------- | -------   | -  |